Jefferson's Request to Robert Patterson

 Washington Mar.
 2. 18031

 1. Autograph letter signed, sender's copy; Library of Congess.
 Jackson, Letters, 1:21.
-The word "scientific" in angle-brackets was deleted by Jefferson.
+The word "scientific," in angle-brackets above, was deleted by Jefferson.

 "Hadley" refers to Hadley's quadrant, properly called an octant.
 In Philadelphia Lewis purchased "1 Hadleys Quadrant with Tangt Screw," which he later (July 22, 1804; Moulton, Journals, 2:411) described as "A common Octant of 14 Inches radius, graduated to 20', which by means of the nonius was devisibile to 1', half of this sum, or 30" was perceptible by means of a micrometer. this instrument was prepared for both the fore and back observation; her error in the fore observation is 2°+, & in the back observtion 2°11'40.3"+